blakecash775/HundredLineExplorationHelper/README.md

 - Make sure Tesseract OCR is installed on your system

 **Events not being read**
-- Make sure the window isn't covering the text in-game, it's screenshotting you're entire screen not just the game window.
+- Make sure the window isn't covering the text in-game.

 ## Accuracy